federal-antarctic-republic/laws/taxation.md

 The purpose of this act is to collect taxes for the federal government and to distribute the taxes according to federal law.

 ### Section 2: Administrative Authority
-The administrative authority for this act shall be a new division of the `National Bank of the Federal Antarctic Republic` known as the `Taxation Division`.
+The administrative authority for this act shall be a new division of the `National Bank` known as the `Taxation Division`.

 ### Section 3: Definitions
 #### Segment 1: Definition of Poverty Line
-The poverty line of the Federal Antarctic Republic shall be the bottom 20% of earners as set by the Census of the Federal Antarctic Republic.
+The poverty line of the Federal Republic of Lauria shall be the bottom 20% of earners as set by the Census of the Federal Republic of Lauria.

 ## Part 2: Revenue Collection
 ### Section 1: Per Citizen Tax (PCT)